 E, H, K, L, O and P visas

 For other nonimmigrant visa holders, they may have arrived in the U.S. with every intent to return home but circumstances changed.
-A tourist might fall in love with an American and decided to have an impromptu wedding.
+A tourist might fall in love with an American and decide to have an impromptu wedding.
 A visiting parent may have fallen ill and decide that staying in the U.S. under the care of a son or daughter is important.
 There are legitimate reasons for changing one’s intentions during the trip.
 There was no preconceived intent to adjust status, but life introduced new circumstances that changed intentions.

 Immigration officers do have guidelines to make these judgement calls.
 The U.S. Department of State uses a 90-day rule that presumes visa abuse if one of these visa holders attempts to change status within 90 days of entering the United States.
 Therefore, many attorneys advise their clients not to file Form I-485 less than 90 days after arriving in the United States.
 Although immediate relatives of U.S. citizens are generally exempt, it is still a good guideline when filing Form I-485.

 Consequences of Preconceived Intent

 Before entering the the United States through a port of entry by a Customs and Border Protection (CBP) officer will typically inspect a foreign national upon arrival.
 One of the first questions will likely be, “what is the purpose of your trip to the United States?”
 CBP officers are trained to detect visa abuse.
 There will be increased scrutiny if they know that the foreign visitor has a spouse in the United States.
 If the CBP officer believes the visitor is lying, the visitor could be placed into expedited removal (deportation) proceedings and then barred from the U.S. for three years.